damnever/pigar/README.md

 - Searching ditributions(packages) by the top level import/module names.
 - Checking the latest versions of requirements.

-**NOTE**: [Pipenv or other tools](https://packaging.python.org/tutorials/managing-dependencies/#managing-dependencies) is recommended for improving your development flow.
+**NOTE**: [Pipenv or uv or other tools](https://packaging.python.org/tutorials/managing-dependencies/#managing-dependencies) is recommended for improving your development flow.

 ### Installation